 After Village comes the Loop which is the slowest corner on the track, before the cars run around Aintree and on to the Wellington Straight.

-is Village a good place to sit at Silverstone?
+Is Village a good place to sit at Silverstone?

-The large braking zone and big reduction in speed means that this is one of the best places on the circuit to see some overtaking action.
-Plus, being close to the main entrance, the entertainment zone, Fanzones, main stage and lots of food and drinks vendors are direcly behind this section of track, only a couple of minutes’ walk away.
+Plus, being close to the main entrance, the entertainment zone, Fanzones, main stage and lots of food and drinks vendors are directly behind these grandstands, only a couple of minutes’ walk away.

 There is no general admission spectating area directly in front of either Village stand, however just to the right of these there is standing area viewing in front of the Farm Curve stand.